Volume Calculator

 Volume calculations depend on shape and matching units.
 A box, cylinder, cone, and sphere use different formulas.
 Convert all dimensions to the same unit before calculating, especially when one value is in centimeters and another is in meters.

 For best results, keep the original inputs visible until the final answer is checked.
 If the calculation affects payment, planning, health, travel, study, or official records, confirm the assumptions and use the related calculator pages for supporting values.
+On Volume Calculator, read this point in the context of math practice, because the same advice can mean something different when the inputs, units and final decision change.

 What is the Volume Calculator?